 While it sounds unlikely that someone would believe a stranger is their relative, there is usually some well thought out excuse as to why they sound different.
 Plus, the senior may be hard of hearing or simply feel panicked enough that they don’t become suspicious.
 A criminal convicted of carrying out these scams claimed that around one in 50 people fell for his scheme.

 In one recent case, a woman was scammed out of more than $20,000.
 She thought she was sending bond money to get her grandson out of jail.

 In this instance, the caller was someone posing as a law enforcement officer, so it was even easier to persuade the woman to send money.
 In other cases, the caller may pretend to be some other person in a position of authority.
-For example, they may purport to be a lawyer acting on behalf of the grandchild or someone from a medical center where the grandchild is supposedly receiving treatment.
+For example, they may claim to be a lawyer acting on behalf of the grandchild or a member of staff in a medical center where the grandchild is supposedly receiving treatment.

 Lottery scams are targeted at people of all ages and older people are no exception.
 The basic framework of a lottery or sweepstakes scam is to tell the victim they’ve won a large prize of some kind, but some smaller amount of money has to be paid in order to claim the prize.